maunope/solariUdineAutoPilot/README.md

 # Disclaimer
-This is still a prototype, not yet tested on a real clock, use at your risk and plz **don't come whining if you damage your flip clock or set your house on fire.**
+This is still a prototype, the circuit design was built and tested on a perfboard, the kicad board design was never tested.  use at your risk and plz **don't come whining if you damage your flip clock or set your house on fire.**

 # Solari Udine Auto Pilot